-The shift from private vehicles to public transportation, which is more energy efficient and emits less CO2, is a necessary facet of global warming countermeasures.
-Thus we have made efforts to make public transportation more convenient through the introduction of an LRT/BRT system, improvements to transfers, and the promotion of the introduction of public transit IC cards and other computerization initiatives.
-In addition, we have made efforts to promote the diffusion of ecological commuting at the individual business level through a program to certify the Eco-commuting Excellence Office.
+The shift from private vehicles to public transportation, which is more energy efficient and emits less CO_2 , is a necessary facet of global warming countermeasures.
+Thus, we are helping to make public transportation more convenient by introducing an LRT/BRT system, promoting transitions to universally accessible stations, and promoting the introduction of public transit IC cards and other computerization initiatives.
+In addition, we have made efforts to provoke the diffusion of ecological commuting at the individual business level through a program to certify Eco-Commuting Excellence Offices.
 Furthermore, information analysis and validation results of past activities for the Environmentally Sustainable Transport (EST) Model Project are being provided.